Some posts contain compensated links. Please read this disclaimer for more info.

 Things To Do In Ordubad

-Abandoned Silk Factory – The city center is dominated by a half-ruined building that used to be a silk factory during the Soviet Union.
+Abandoned Silk Factory – The city center is dominated by a half-ruined building used to be a silk factory during the Soviet Union.
 You can still see some communist signboards and, inside the building, they have built an underground boxing school.
-I was invited in by the boxing coach and they were all very excited to see me there.
+I was invited in by the boxing coach, and they were all very excited to see me there.